GoogleCloudPlatform/federated-learning/README.md

     - Selected constraints [similar to PodSecurityPolicy](https://cloud.google.com/anthos-config-management/docs/how-to/using-constraints-to-enforce-pod-security)
     - Selected constraints from the [template library](https://cloud.google.com/anthos-config-management/docs/reference/constraint-template-library), including:
       - Prevent creation of external services (Ingress, NodePort/LoadBalancer services)
-      - Allow pods to pull container images only from a named set of repos
+      - Allow pods to pull container images only from a named set of repositories
   - See the resources in the [configsync/policycontroller](configsync/policycontroller) directory for details of the constraints applied by this blueprint.
 - [Anthos Service Mesh](https://cloud.google.com/service-mesh/docs/overview)(ASM) is powered by Istio and enables managed, observable, and secure communication across your services.
 The blueprint includes service mesh configuration that is applied to the cluster using Config Sync.
 The following points describe how this blueprint configures the service mesh.
   - The root istio namespace (istio-system) is configured with